aaboyd/aaboyd.github.com/_posts/2014-09-14-profile-android.md

 The results should automatically be showed inside device monitor.
 The main view shows which methods are running the longest and a graph at the top showing what threads are used and what methods are run on each thread.

 For more info on how to analyze the results and different things to look for.
 Check out the [Android Profiling Documentation](http://developer.android.com/tools/debugging/debugging-tracing.html).

-<div class="alert secondary">Expect a follow up with details from an improvement I made in less than 20 minutes becuase of these tools</div>